The CPHRNB Awards of Excellence are celebrated every two years to recognize New Brunswick’s leaders in Human Resources.

 - Closing date for applications/nominations is March 15, 2018.

-- The Judging Panel will select the finalists, schedule interviews with the nominators of each finalist, and choose the award winners.
+- The Judging Panel will select the finalists, schedule interviews with the applicants/nominators of each finalist, and choose the award winners.

 - Awards may not be presented unless suitable applications/nominations are received.

 - All decisions of the Judging Panel and Awards Chair relating to the awards will be final.

 - Up to three finalists will be selected in the Rising Star and Human Resources Professional of the Year Award categories.

 - Finalists will be invited to attend the gala celebration, where the award winners will be announced.
-The nominees will be the guests of CPHRNB.
+The finalists will be the guests of CPHRNB.